- ABOUT PROF. HABIBI

 The difference between normal nightmares and night terrors is that your child may scream, thrash around, or even sit up in bed or jump out of bed with their eyes open when they are experiencing night terrors.
 Although your child may look awake, he or she may not even recognize you when you try to provide comfort.
 The most worrying thing about night terrors is that children often look absolutely terrified when they are in the middle of them, and there doesn't seem to be much you can do to help as they aren't really aware that you are there.
 Another difference between night terrors and nightmares is that most children who have night terrors won't remember anything about them when they do wake up.
 A child who wakes up from a nightmare will often remember what the dream was about, and they will usually be able to recall what happened the next day.
 A child who has night terrors won't usually be aware that anything strange happened while they were sleeping.

 Night terrors can last for up to about 15 minutes and they can happen several times during the night.
+In some cases, the symptoms can last longer, but this is rare.
 Most children experience night terrors during the earlier part of the night, as it usually happens before they have started dreaming.

 Seeing a doctor can reveal whether there are any underlying problems that might be causing your child to wake up at the wrong time.
 For example, problems such as sleep apnoea that affect your child's breathing could be waking them up during deep sleep, resulting in night terrors.
 At the very least, the doctor will be able to rule out any medical or physical issues that could be affecting your child's sleep.